18F/handbook/_pages/how-we-work/tools/google-meet.md

 ### Presenting a deck in hangouts
 If you're doing a virtual presentation it can be a bit tricky, so here are some tips to both see what you are presenting and who you are presenting to.

-1. Open up in your browser your slides presentation.
-(Window a)
+1. In your browser, open up your Google Slides presentation (we'll call this window A).
-2. Click on present with presenter view and a new window will pop up for you to see a thumbnail of your slides and your notes.
-(Window b)
+2. Click on "present with presenter view" and a new window will pop up for you to see a thumbnail of your slides and your notes (window B).
-2. Fire up your meet meeting in a browser new window.
-(Window c)
+2. Fire up your Meet meeting in a new browser window (window C).
-2. Resize the browser window with the active meet to be half of your screen.
-(Window c)
+2. Resize the browser window with the active Meet (C) to be half of your screen.
-4. Select `present window` and select the window (A) that your presentation is being presented in.
+4. Select "present window" and choose the window (A) with your presentation slides.
-5. Align your presenter view (B) with the meet on half your screen - now you can see your notes, the folks you are presenting to and a thumbnail of your presentation all on your monitor!
+5. Align your presenter view (B) with the meet on half your screen - now you can see your notes, the folks you are presenting to, _and_ a thumbnail of your presentation all on your monitor!

 ---